 A simple book that teaches children a clear mantra, “I Can Handle It”, when approaching a variety of different situations.
 This book aims to help children feel empowered and engage in powerful and positive self-talk.
 Available here.

 Written by Bryan Smith and Illustrated by Lisa Griffin

 A positive book that teaches children about a “get-it-done” attitude.
 Amelia is a second-grader that loves trying new things and approaches life with a fresh enthusiasm, but at the first sign of trouble she huffs and gives up.
 After some sound advice from her dad, she learns about the “get-it-done” attitude and learns that failing doesn’t make you a failure.
 Available here.

 Breathe Like a Bear: 30 Mindful Moments for Kids to Feel Calm and Focused Anytime, Anywhere

 A colourful and beautifully illustrated collection of thirty mindfulness exercises for young children.
 These exercises are designed to help children learn techniques to help manage their bodies, minds, and emotions.
-These practises are designed to be done at anytime and anywhere, and are based on Kira Willey’s award-winning CD, Mindful Moments for Kids.
+These practices are designed to be done at any time and anywhere and are based on Kira Willey’s award-winning CD, Mindful Moments for Kids.
 Available here.